hendrycks/emodiversity/README.md

 # Emodiversity

-This repository will contain the data and code that was used in the creation of Video Cognitive Empathy (VCE) and Video to Valence (V2V) datasets.
+This repository will contain the data and code that was used in the creation of [Video Cognitive Empathy (VCE) and Video to Valence (V2V) datasets](https://drive.google.com/drive/folders/1sRKitbXpLZ4pwXTONjiA-X0Y1z4I2o4X?usp=sharing).
-The work is currently in submission and will be made available soon.

 ## Video Cognitive Empathy (VCE) dataset
 The VCE dataset contains 61,046 videos, each labelled for the intensity of 27 emotions.
 The dataset is split into